Study Hall Educational Foundation, India

 How we help

 The Mona Foundation has partnered with SHEF since 2008.
-Since then, SHEF has scaled its model of education from 21 to 2,320 government schools.
+Since then, SHEF has scaled its model of education from just 21 to thousands of government schools.
 Mona currently supports five SHEF programs:

 - Digital Study Hall